ah-risk/amazon-ecs-render-task-definition/README.md

         service: my-service
         cluster: my-cluster
 ```
+Additionally, meta-table and meta-key may be specified, which allows replacing placeholders in the task definitions file in the form `[meta:key]`. `key` will be looked up in the AWS DynamoDB table specified by `meta-table`, and substituted by the `value` attribute.

 If your task definition file holds multiple containers in the `containerDefinitions`
 section which require updated image URIs, chain multiple executions of this action